Our Complaints Policy

 We are committed to providing a high-quality legal service to all our clients.
 When something goes wrong, we need you to tell us about it.
 This will help us to improve our standards.

 Our Complaints Procedure

 If you have a concern or a complaint please contact us as soon as you are aware of the problem so that this can be addressed.
-You may complain in writing to Jan Samuel.
-In the event that the complaint relates to this Partner you may complain to Judith Thompson (Partner).
+You may complain in writing to Judith Thompson at our office address or by email to email@example.com.
+In the event that the complaint relates to this Partner you may complain to another partner.
 We will always endeavour wherever practicable to deal with your complaint independently.